All in the Mix

 Tristano's work is far more complex and interesting than that of the beboppers.

 Shim, Chamberlain, and Ind don’t interview any older black musicians about the critical and poll-winning attention given the Tristano school in the late 40’s and early 50’s.
-I find this somewhat incomplete, for it is surely a major factor in some black musicians’ refusal to accept Tristano’s contribution to jazz.
-There are still musicians from the 1950’s around; I’d like to hear what Barry Harris, Jimmy Cobb, Billy Taylor, Roy Haynes, Sonny Rollins or Jimmy Heath would say about the above Feather, Ulanov, Pekar or Wolf quotes.
+I find this incomplete, for this attention " is surely a major factor in some black musicians’ refusal to accept Tristano’s contribution to jazz.

 Tristano followers have felt that his work has been unjustly neglected by both musicians and critics.
 Well, maybe if he had written a few more tunes and made a few more records his work would be better known.
 It’s hard for every jazz musician, black or white, to have a career.
 You need to get out there and play enough for the scene to react properly.